robindavidgames/ci-project02/README.md

 # README for Full House Dice JavaScript Project

 ## Introductions
 Full House Dice is a JavaScript implementation of an original game that I have designed.
 It is a casual game for a general audience.
-Players roll dice and place the dice values in a grid, in order to create poker-style number combinations.
+Players roll dice and place the dice values in a grid, in order to create poker-style number combinations for each row and column.
+Players receieve a total score depending on how well they place their dice over the 13 game turns.

-Click here to play [Full House Dice](https://robindavidgames.github.io/ci-project02/).
+**Click here to visit the [Full House Dice](https://robindavidgames.github.io/ci-project02/) webpage.**

 ![Image of responsive design.](/assets/images/readme/am_i_responsive.jpg) Screenshot from ami.responsivedesign.is